Airakty Valley of Castles, Mangystau

 Located about 100 km northeast of Aktau, or 180 km by road, the Airakty tract can be explored as part of two-day tour, though its captivating scenery and interesting rock formations might tempt you to linger for hours, especially during the evening's golden hour.

 For those looking to extend their stay, consider a travel program in Mangystau that includes an overnight stay near one of the tract’s “castles.”
-If you prefer a bit of comfort, the ethno-aul Kogen, located 10 km to the southwest, offers air-conditioned yurts, a shower room, a swimming pool, and a restaurant.
+If you prefer a bit of comfort, the ethno-aul Kogez, located 10 km to the southwest, offers air-conditioned yurts, a shower room, a swimming pool, and a restaurant.